Ekumen-OS/beluga/beluga_vdb/README.md

 ## 🌐 Overview

 BelugaVDB is a library extension for `beluga` that integrates [OpenVDB](https://www.openvdb.org/), enabling advanced 3D localization capabilities.
-Currently, this extension uses the powerful volumetric data structure of OpenVDB to efficiently process maps and 3D pointcloud data, providing the localization of the autonomous system.
+Currently, this extension uses OpenVDB to efficiently process 3D maps and pointcloud data.
+Maps in `vdb` format can be generated using any third party library such as [VDB Mapping](https://github.com/fzi-forschungszentrum-informatik/vdb_mapping).

 ## 📦 External Dependencies

 ### OpenVDB

-For Ubuntu 24.04 and newer versions OpenVDB can be installed using `apt`:
+For Ubuntu 24.04 and newer distributions, OpenVDB can be installed using `apt`:

 ```bash
 sudo apt install libopenvdb-dev
 ```

-Older version must be isnstalled from sources as follow:
+For older distributions, it must be installed from sources as follows:

 #### Step 1: Download OpenVDB